sdcnku/micropython/docs/library/omv.tf.rst

    * The OpenMV Cam H7 Plus has about 31MB of frame buffer RAM.
 That said, running a model anywhere near the that size will be extremely slow.

-Alternatively, you can also load a model onto the MicroPython Heap.
+Alternatively, you can also load a model onto the MicroPython Heap or the OpenMV Cam frame buffer.
 However, this significantly limits the model size on all OpenMV Cams.

 Functions